Interested in taking on an apprentice?

 Matthew Joblin, Director of the Staines-based Community Film Unit that took on apprentice Stephanie Hopkins in January, said: "Apprenticeships are opportunities for young people to really get hands on and learn whilst doing the job."

 Sarah Atkinson, Manager of the Hair Forum, said: "Apprenticeships are a brilliant way to do hairdressing.
 It is lovely to see them grow from apprentices to senior stylists and to see their skills develop as well as their all round customer service."

 Carol Squires, Head of Business Development at Surrey Chambers of Commerce said: "Our experience of employing an apprentice was very positive, our apprentice provided a youthful insight in to our company that was refreshing and productive.
 Just having the opportunity to input in to our apprentice's training made sure that his training was relevant to our business.
 I would definitely employ another apprentice."

 Did you know that around two thirds of employers that take on an apprentice report that their staff morale is boosted, their services are improved and they are given new ideas to use within their business?

-For more information about the financial support available for taking on an apprentice, visit our Support for employers recruiting young people page.
+For information about the apprenticeship levy and financial support available for taking on an apprentice, visit our Support for employers recruiting young people page.

 Want to find out more?